aspirant55/411-spring-2024/assignments/ha-01/readme.md

 ### Output
-Your program should output the contents of the binary file to the `stdout` using the following instructions:
+Your program should output the contents of the binary file to the `stdout` using the following specification:

 - each row of the output displays the index of the first byte, followed by a maximum of `N` bytes using the notation indicated by `<base>`